jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

                                      # ... and install nodejs, somehow
 ```

-Install a developement version from master in your virtual environment:
+Install a development version from master in your virtual environment:

 ```
 python -m pip install -e .